Fraetor/jxl_decode/README.md

-# pyJXL
+# jxl_decode

-A python JPEG XL decoder.
+A pure python JPEG XL decoder.
 It is currently *very* incomplete.

 ## Installation